Substance theory: Argument from grammar

 The argument from grammar uses traditional grammar to support substance theory.
 For example, the sentence "Snow is white" contains a grammatical subject "snow" and the predicate "is white", thereby asserting snow is white.
 The argument holds that it makes no grammatical sense to speak of "whiteness" disembodied, without asserting that snow or something else is white.
 Meaningful assertions are formed by virtue of a grammatical subject, of which properties may be predicated, and in substance theory, such assertions are made with regard to a substance.

 Bundle theory rejects the argument from grammar on the basis that a grammatical subject does not necessarily refer to a metaphysical subject.
 Bundle theory, for example, maintains that the grammatical subject of a statement refers to its properties.
 For example, a bundle theorist understands the grammatical subject of the sentence, "Snow is white", to be a bundle of properties such as white.
 Accordingly, one can make meaningful statements about bodies without referring to substances.

 Argument from conception

 Another argument for the substance theory is the argument from conception.
 The argument claims that in order to conceive of an object's properties, like the redness of an apple, one must conceive of the object that has those properties.
 According to the argument, one cannot conceive of redness, or any other property, distinct from the substance that has that property.

 Criticism

-The idea of substance was famously critiqued by David Hume, who held that since substance cannot be perceived, it should not be assumed to exist.
+The idea of substance was famously critiqued by David Hume, who held that since substance cannot be perceived, it should not be assumed to independently exist.